cdn-lnk/pkmn-genII-moveset-guide/README.md

 ## Moves

-* __Power is important!
-But so are power points, turns and accuracy__
+* __Power is important, but so are power points, turns and accuracy__

 #fixme:
 $$potential = \frac{points \times power \times accuracy}{turns}$$

-* __Pokémon that lasts longer needs more power points__: A chansey with blizzard, fire blast, zap cannon and hyper beam will, may run out of power points.
+* __Pokémon that lasts longer needs more power points__, a snorlax with blizzard, zap cannon, hyper beam and rest may run out of power points.

 * __Status ailments priorities__: Since only one can be inflicted at a time, save it for the better ones.
 The priority usually is strong sleep, frozen, weak sleep, paralysis, burn and poison.